jianzuguan/nix-wsl/README.md

   - `nixos-wsl` exposes important WSL-specific configuration options
   - `nix-index-database` tells you how to install a package when you run a command which requires a binary not in the `$PATH`
-- `wsl.nix` is where the VM is configured
+- `nix/wsl.nix` is where the VM is configured
   - The hostname is set here
   - The default shell is set here
   - User groups are set here
   - WSL configuration options are set here
   - NixOS options are set here
-- `home.nix` is where packages, dotfiles, terminal tools, environment variables and aliases are configured
+- `nix/home.nix` is where packages, dotfiles, terminal tools, environment variables and aliases are configured

 ## TODO

 - Setup docker
 - Split `home.nix` into separate files for better organisation
+- Add vscode server bin to the path